 Their website is super interactive, so you can set detailed specifications for your cake without ever having to talk with anyone.
 (Which, depending on your personality and time constraints, can be a plus.)

-You can also order a wide variety of intriguingly-flavored signature cakes in various sizes.
+You can also order various intriguingly-flavored signature cakes in multiple sizes.
 Also, there’s no extra charge to write a personalized message on a fondant banner.

 All told, Cinderella Cakes is a great birthday cake bakery for children.
 They do beautiful, colorful donut drip cakes, rainbow cloud cakes, and unicorn cakes for kids.
 Personally, we love their adorable Petit Flamingo Cake made with tempered pink chocolate.